-1. Gener General Information
+1. General Information pp. 2 - 12

 a) Requirements of the Programmes p.
 2

 - Academic Background p.
 2

 - International Applicants p.
 2

 - English Language Proficiency p.
 2

 - Application p.
 2

 - Undergraduate Level p.
 3

 - Postgraduate Courses p.
 4

 - First Aid Course p.
 6

-- Treaty of Waitangi Course p.
+- Te Tiriti o Waitangi Course p.
 6

 - Academic Integrity Course p.
 6

-- Criminal Conviction History & Police Vetting Report p.
+- Vulnerable Children's Act and Safety Check p.
 6

 - Confidentiality & NZSTA Principles & Rules of Ethics p.
-6
+7

 - Immunisation p.
 7

-b) Bridging Studyc) Recognition of Prior Academic Study (ROPAS)d) Communicatione) Student Allowance p.
+b) Bridging Study p.
 8

-p.
+c) Recognition of Prior Academic Study (ROPAS) p.
 9

-p.
+d) Communication p.
 9

-p.
+e) Student Allowance p.
 9

-f) Scholarships p.
-9
+f) Scho plarships p.

-g) Contacts p.
 11

-2. Master of Speech Language Therapy Practice p.
+g) Con tacts p.
 12

+2. Master r of Speech Language Therapy Practice p.
+15

 3. Master of Science p.
 15

 4. Post Graduate Diploma in Science p.
-15
+17 p.
+17

 5. Doctor of Philosophy p.
+17 p.
 17

 NOTE: Although every reasonable effort is made to ensure accuracy, the information in this document is provided as a general guide only for students and is subject to alteration.
-All students enrolling at The University of Auckland must consult its official document, The Calendar of The University of Auckland, to ensure that they are aware of, and comply with all regulations, requirements and policies.
+All students enrolling at The University of Auckland must consult its official document, The Calendar of The University of Auckland, to ensure that theyare aware of, and comply with all regulations, requirements and policies.

 1. General Information

-a) REQUIREMENTS OF THE PROGRAMMES
+- a) REQUIREMENTS OF THE PROGRAMMES

-ACADEMIC BACKGROUND
+- ACADEMIC BACKGROUND

-To gain entry into a Speech Science programme students must apply online by the closing dates listed below as well as applying using the appropriate Supplementary Information form which is now linked with the online application or can be found either on the School of Psychology webpage: Forms and guides or requested by email to: speech.science@auckland.ac.nz.
+To gain entry into a Speech Science programme students must apply

+online by the closing dates listed below as well as applying using the appropriate Supplementary Information form which is now linked with the online application or can be found either on the School of Psychology webpage: Forms and guides or requested by email to: speech.science@auckland.ac.nz.
 We strongly recommend that all prospective students contact the School prior to submitting an application to check that you are planning to apply for the correct degree.
 If you are applying for doctoral study, fill in the Doctoral application first.
-You will need to provide details about your educational background, achievements and research interests.

-INTERNATIONAL APPLICANTS

-International applicants need to contact the International Office for advice about credit transfers (ROPAS), visas, insurance, accommodation and any available scholarship.
+You will need to provide details about your educational background, achievements and research interests. - INTERNATIONAL APPLICANTS International applicants need to contact the International Office for advice about credit transfers (ROPAS), visas, insurance, accommodation and any available scholarship.
 You may also find useful information in the International Prospectus.

-Email: int-questions@auckland.ac.nz

-ENGLISH LANGUAGE PROFICIENCY

-The University of Auckland sets standards for English Language proficiency for admission to the University for international applicants.
+Email: int-questions@auckland.ac.nz - ENGLISH LANGUAGE PROFICIENCY The University of Auckland sets standards for English Language proficiency for admission to the University for international applicants.
 Applicants for whom English is a second language are required to provide satisfactory evidence of their proficiency in English.
 This could take the form of an IELTS (Academic) result or other alternative as outlined in the following link.
 Please note that certain conditions apply, including when the study in English was undertaken.
 For further information about the countries and territories that this applies to, please see "University of Auckland English language requirements" document.
 All students are required to sit a DELNA English language competence test and if identified as needing further support, are expected to follow this up with resources available online through the English Language Self-Access Centre (ELSAC) located in the Kate Edgar Commons on the City Campus, or enrol in courses available through the Student Learning Centre (SLC).
-DELNA testing may be required at the time of application and is in addition to IELTS.
+DELNA testing may be required at the time of application and is in addition to IELTS. - APPLICATION - You must complete the online application (Apply now) for a place in the relevant programme and arrange two references by the closing deadline.
+Affirmative action will be taken with respect to Māori and Pacific students. - II.
+Please carefully read the information available at the School of Psychology Forms and guides webpage.
+Early applications are encouraged.

-- APPLICATION

-You must follow TWO separate steps: